-This report examines the readiness of working-age households, based primarily on an analysis of the 2010 Survey of Consumer Finances (SCF) from the U.S. Federal Reserve.
-This study analyzes workplace retirement plan coverage, retirement account ownership, and household retirement savings as a percentage of income, and estimates the shortfall in working families' savings as compared to financial industry recommended benchmarks.
+This report, an update of a previous NIRS report published in 2013,1 examines the readiness of working-age households, based primarily on an analysis of the 2013 Survey of Consumer Finances (SCF) from the U.S. Federal Reserve.
+The study analyzes workplace retirement plan coverage, retirement account ownership, and household retirement savings as a percentage of income, and estimates the share of working families that meet financial industry recommended benchmarks for retirement savings.